Frequently asked questions

 We travel with young children, what can we do in Percé ?

 Many activities in Percé and around Percé are fitted and fun for families with young children.
 The boat ride to Bonaventure Island, the walk to the bird sanctuary (including a treasure hunt for children), the visit of the discovery center (interactive educative displays) will fill a whole day in Percé.
 Few tips : to have plenty of time take a boat around 10h am, choose the shortest trail, bring a picnic and some water).
 The next day you could relax and picnic on the seaside while beach combing with the kids.
 Agates, seashells, sand dollars, funny shaped pebbles are everywhere.
-Why not finish this day at the workshop of one of our artisan and have a souvenir created especially for you with your agate or seashell.
 What a nice souvenir!
-The next day you could explore Anse-à- Beaufils and its Authentic General Store or book a place at the art workshop for kids at la Vieille Usine, that’s a lot of fun too.
+The next day you could explore Anse-à- Beaufils and its Authentic General Store or la Vieille Usine, that’s a lot of fun too.
 The family will enjoy the animation at our «public place» near the wharf or just spending time at the playground in the center of the village.
 You should also enjoy a short walk (30 min) to the 1rst look out of Mont Ste-Anne, one of the best spot for a family photo.
 You might also want to walk to the grotto where the waterfall usually has a lot of success with the kids.
 The Géoparc of Percé with its multimédia adventure Tektonik (and an interior playground with a unique concept, the glass bottom platform in the mountain, the zipline.
 The surroundings of Percé are also worth exploring with kids, here are a few pointers: in Ste-Thérèse (20 minutes drive from Percé), tennis, mini-put.
 A few km further Go kart, water sport, swimming pool, continue a bit further in the same direction, to Chandler (40 min drive from Percé), and rent bicycles for a ride along sea on a nice paved «Circuit des Bâtisseurs » the new expérience at night Nova Lumina!
 Come and see us at the Bureau d’accueil touristique we will help you make the most of your vacation in Percé !

 We are traveling in a RV (motor home, Winnebago, camper…), how do we maneuver in the busy traffic during the peak season in the village of Percé?